SAP-samples/cap-cds-hands-on/exercises/07/README.md

 ## Use an association to link products to suppliers

-In CDS modelling, there is the concept of [associations](https://cap.cloud.sap/docs/cds/cdl#associations) whose purpose is to describe relationships between entities.
+In CDS modelling, there are [associations](https://cap.cloud.sap/docs/cds/cdl#associations) whose purpose is to describe relationships between entities.